Vaei/PushPawn/README.md

 ***Due to the use of Git LFS, do not download a zip or your content will be missing.*** You will need to clone this via `git clone https://github.com/Vaei/PushPawn.git` if you want the content - using C++ only is viable also as of `2.0.0`.

 Provides:
-* Net predicted Pawn vs. Pawn collisions via GAS to prevent desync
+* Net predicted Pawn vs. Pawn collisions via GAS to prevent de-sync
 * Soft organic collisions instead of the engine's brick wall collisions
+* Capsule, Box, Sphere collisions all supported for Pawn v Pawn collisions (even with CMC)
 * Abilities that can respond to gameplay events, e.g. playing a push animation, procedural skeletal physics, or yelling at the other Pawn, etc.
-* Exceptionally customizable
 * Allows pawns to push each other out of the way - great for groups of NPCs attacking a player
 * Lets players push each other off cliffs, if you want that...
+* Exceptionally customizable

 Summary: When a pawn that can be pushed (pushee) finds a nearby pawn that can push them (pusher), the pushee will request the push options from the pusher, and apply those to itself via a `UGameplayAbility`.